- GDP (PPP):

 - Inflation (CPI):

 - FDI Inflow:

-Property laws are antiquated, and property rights are enforced unevenly.
-The judiciary is not independent.
-Procedures for contract enforcement and dispute settlement are inefficient.
-Endemic corruption and criminality, weak rule of law, limited bureaucratic transparency, and political polarization have undermined government accountability.
-Anticorruption efforts are weakened by politicized enforcement and subversion of the judicial process.
+Property rights are enforced unevenly.
+Poor record-keeping systems can complicate land and property transactions.
+The weak judiciary is slow and lacks independence.
+Procedures for the enforcement of contracts and settlement of disputes are inefficient.
+Endemic corruption and criminality, weak rule of law, limited bureaucratic transparency, and political polarization undermine government accountability and remain serious impediments to progress.

-The top income tax rate is 25 percent, and the top corporate tax rate is 45 percent.
-Other taxes include a value-added tax that is being reformed.
-The overall tax burden equals 8.6 percent of total domestic income.
-Government spending has amounted to 14.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 3.4 percent of GDP.
-Public debt is equivalent to 34.0 percent of GDP.
+The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
+The overall tax burden equals 8.8 percent of total domestic income.
+Government spending has amounted to 14.3 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.4 percent of GDP.
+Public debt is equivalent to 35.7 percent of GDP.

 Several fees paid when starting a business have been reduced or eliminated, and getting electricity is now less time-consuming and less expensive.
 Access to credit information has also improved.
 Labor laws are enforced inconsistently.
 Informally employed workers vastly outnumber the formally employed.
 The government maintains significant subsidies for energy and agricultural products.